ElfoCompany/Elfo.Wardein/README.md

 NAME  | TYPE | COMMENT
 --- | --- | ---
-timeSpanFromSeconds | Int | Defines the number of seconds between every check services | Array<Service> | List of services to be checked at every cycle services/serviceName | String | Name of the service to be checked at every cycle services/maxRetryCount | Int | Number of service restart to be attempted before sending a notification
+timeSpanFromSeconds | Int | Defines the number of seconds between every check sendRepeatedNotificationAfterSeconds | Int | Values > 0 => Notification will be sent after `x` seconds have passed since the last sent notification<br>-Value = 0 or -1 => Notifications will be sent always numberOfNotificationsWithoutRateLimitation | Int | - Values > 0 => `sendRepeatedNotificationAfterSeconds` parameter will be ignored until a certain number of notifications are sent.<br>- Values = 0 or -1 => System is not limited, notification will be sent every time the service is down for `services/maxRetryCount` in a row. services | Array<Service> | List of services to be checked at every cycle services/serviceName | String | Name of the service to be checked at every cycle services/maxRetryCount | Int | Number of service restart to be attempted before sending a notification